HpLightcorner/wxj/README.md

 - Your display is going to change regularly and you need to rescale things very often
 - You need features from CSS, JavaScript and HTML
 - You are familiar with wxWidgets or other frameworks (however, wxWidgets can still be used to extend wxJ functionality)
-- You do not want to expose pictures to customers on your filesystem (wxJ loads all pictures from a the drive)
+- You do not want to expose pictures to customers on your filesystem (wxJ loads all pictures from the drive at runtime)